dddominikk/airtable-script-extender/README.md

 You should be able to recognize them, but just to be sure: if a source code starts with a sizable block of text telling you it's a free software license - it's a free software license, I promise.

+## Modules

+- stateChange.js needs to be in a separate Scripting block as you can't have a single app respond to repeated input while it's still running

 ## Background

 The Block SDK has crashed and burned my Windows installation one too many times.